Skip to main content

 On Target

-The stakeholder engagement indicator status remained “green” as of December 31, 2022.
+The stakeholder engagement status remains “green.”
 BC Hydro continues to work with the communities, regional district and stakeholder groups on the implementation of various community agreements.
-Significant engagement occurred with residents and elected officials from the community of Old Fort and the District of Hudson’s Hope throughout the latter half of 2022.